Every Rehearsal Night is Guest Night at Harmony Express!

 If you would like to give a cappella singing a try, we would love to see you at an upcoming rehearsal.
 If you can reproduce a pitch, we will teach you the rest!

-Harmony Express meets nearly every Sunday evening from 7:30 to 10:00 PM at St. Rose of Lima Church, 11701 Clopper Road, Gaithersburg (we are not a religious group - the Church offers us rehearsal space).
-You should plan to arrive pretty much exactly at 730, since the doors are open from 7:30 to 7:40.
+Harmony Express meets nearly every Sunday evening from 7:00 to 9:30 PM at Pathways Baptist Church, 200 W Diamond Ave, Gaithersburg, MD (we are not a religious group - the Church offers us rehearsal space).
+You should plan to arrive pretty much exactly at 7:00 to proceed to the rehearsal room with our members.

 Men and women of all ages are invited - you are always welcome at Harmony Express!
 If you are planning on coming please contact us in advance in case a particular rehearsal has been cancelled.

 What our members say: